 Most sleep journals fail because they ask for too much detail at the wrong time.
 A consistent workflow is simple: use fixed prompts, keep entries short, and review weekly trends instead of chasing one-night fluctuations.

-Pick a 20-30 minute window before bed.
+Pick a short window after waking up.
 Avoid making check-ins a “when I remember” task.
-Consistency improves when it is tied to a stable trigger like brushing teeth or charging your phone.
+Consistency improves when it is tied to a stable trigger like unlocking your phone or getting your first glass of water.

-Use the same three core prompts every night:
+Use the same three core prompts every morning (takes about 10 seconds):

 - Sleep quality (1-5)